ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

      |── e2e                               # Contains the sample app for end-to-end tests
      |── forgerock-auth                    # Provides the OIDC client and integrates with Journey
      |── forgerock-auth-ui*                # Contains UI components for rapid prototype apps with Journey
-     |── forgerock-authenticator           # Alloes to add Push and OATH mechanisms to the app
+     |── forgerock-authenticator           # Allows to add Push and OATH mechanisms to the app
      |── forgerock-core                    # Provide common functions for all modules
      |── forgerock-integration-tests       # Includes tests for the SDK
      |── ping-protect                      # Provide access to the Ping Protect API